Magnetic field-tuned magnetic order and metamagnetic criticality in non-stoichiometric CeAuBi$_2$

 \subsection{Basic physical properties}

-The temperature-dependent magnetic susceptibility at 1 kOe for \textbf{H}$\|\textbf{a}$, \textbf{H}$\|\textbf{c}$, and polycrystalline average taken as $\chi_{ave}$=(2$\chi_a$+$\chi_c$)/3 is shown in Fig. \ref{p1}(a).
-There is a strong anisotropy in the temperature-dependent magnetic susceptibility, \textbf{H}$\|\textbf{c}>$ \textbf{H}$\|\textbf{a}$ at $T<$ 200 K. An arrow marks the N\'eel temperature $T_N$ = 13.2 $\pm$ 0.1 K, taken as a peak in $\chi_{ave}$.
+The temperature-dependent magnetic susceptibility data measured at 1 kOe for \textbf{H}$\|\textbf{a}$, \textbf{H}$\|\textbf{c}$, and the polycrystalline average taken as $\chi_{ave}$=(2$\chi_a$+$\chi_c$)/3 is shown in Fig. \ref{p1}(a).
+There is a strong anisotropy in the temperature-dependent magnetic susceptibility, $\chi_c>\chi_a$ for $T<$ 200 K. An arrow marks the N\'eel temperature $T_N$ = 13.2 $\pm$ 0.1 K, taken as a peak in $\chi_{ave}$.
 The ratio of $\chi_c/\chi_a\sim$ 16 at $T_N$.
-Curie-Weiss fit of the polycrystalline average of susceptibility in the range 100 K $< T<$ 305 K resulted in $\mu_{eff}=2.52\mu_B$, which is in agreement with cerium in a trivalent state, and $\Theta_p$=-13.6 K. However, if the modified Curie-Weiss fit is used (includes $\chi(0)$) then these values are strongly modified, indicating mutual dependence of the three fitting parameters.
-It should be noted that $\Theta_p$ changes drastically if the lower limit of the temperature fitting range is changed.) $\chi$ for $\bf{H}\|\bf{a}$ shows a broad hump at $\sim$ 70 K possibly associated with the CEF effects.
-The tetragonal crystal field acting upon the Ce$^{3+}$ ion lifts the sixfold degeneracy of the J = 5/2 ground state multiplet resulting in three Kramer’s doublets.
+The Curie-Weiss fit of the polycrystalline average of susceptibility in the range 100 K $< T<$ 305 K resulted in $\mu_{eff}=2.52\mu_B$, which is in agreement with cerium in a trivalent state and $\Theta_p$=-13.6 K. However, if the modified Curie-Weiss fit is used (includes $\chi(0)$) then these values are strongly modified, indicating mutual dependence of the three fitting parameters.
+It should be noted that $\Theta_p$ changes drastically if the lower limit of the temperature fitting range is changed.) $\chi$ data for $\bf{H}\|\bf{a}$ show a broad hump at $\sim$ 70 K possibly associated with the CEF effects.
+The tetragonal crystal field that acts on the Ce$^{3+}$ ion lifts the sixfold degeneracy of the J = 5/2 ground state multiplet resulting in three Kramer’s doublets.
 The excited crystalline electric field (CEF) levels ($\Delta_1$ and $\Delta_2$) were estimated using a mean field theory model to lie at around 189 and 283 K, respectively\cite{Adriano2015} and well above the magnetic ordering temperature.

-Field-dependent magnetization data for \textbf{H}$\|\textbf{a}$ and \textbf{H}$\|\textbf{c}$ at 1.8 K are shown in Fig. \ref{p1}(b). $M$ versus $H$ for \textbf{H}$\|\textbf{c}$ shows a first-order hysteretic metamagnetic spin-flop transition with a saturated moment almost equal to that of the Ce$^{3+}$ free ion moment of 2.14$\mu_B$. $M(H)$ for \textbf{H}$\|$\textbf{a} does not show any features up to 140 kOe and is far from reaching the saturated moment of Ce$^{3+}$ indicating that the \textit{a} axis is a hard axis.
+Field-dependent magnetization data $M(H)$ for \textbf{H}$\|\textbf{a}$ and \textbf{H}$\|\textbf{c}$ at 1.8 K are shown in Fig. \ref{p1}(b). $M$ versus $H$ for \textbf{H}$\|\textbf{c}$ shows a first-order hysteretic metamagnetic spin-flop transition with a saturated moment of 2.00 $\mu_B$, which is almost equal to that of the Ce$^{3+}$ free ion moment of 2.14$\mu_B$. $M(H)$ for \textbf{H}$\|$\textbf{a} does not show any features up to 140 kOe and is far from reaching the saturated moment of Ce$^{3+}$ indicating that the \textit{a} axis is a hard axis.